 With marijuana becoming more mainstream these days, there is a lot more research coming out about how much it can affect all kinds of conditions.
 While medical cannabis has been around for awhile, now that it doesn’t have the stigma that it used to, we are learning a lot more about the potential for medicinal weed.
+There are so many cannabis products available to choose from too, from full-strength marijuana to THC topicals, which share some similarities with CBD tinctures, to edibles that can contain CBD, THC, or full-strength marijuana.
 One of the biggest uses for marijuana is helping cancer patients, but how much does it really affect the disease?
 Let’s dive into the research and find out.

 For the most part, doctors have realized that the potential for cannabis as a treatment for cancer patients is mainly related to alleviating the symptoms of both the disease and the treatments, such as chemotherapy.
 Usually, marijuana is prescribed as a way to relieve pain, increase appetite, as well as reduce stress in patients.

 New studies are coming out all of the time, but some recent research on rats suggest that cannabinoids (CBDs) may help reduce the size and potency of various tumors, including those caused by hepatic adenoma.
 It seems that different strains of THC found in these cannabinoids help prevent new cell growth while also stimulating cell death.
 Other cancers, including lung, breast, and colon are also seeing benefits from CBDs, which could mean a breakthrough in both cancer and marijuana research.
 Again, the data is still for rats and mice, but the results so far are promising.

 One incredible benefit of the legalization of weed is that it’s becoming easier to find and buy what you need.
 If you are prescribed medical marijuana, why not get cannabis delivery in Orange County?
 Now you can get the same level of convenience as you do with your other prescription drugs.